 Babies aren’t as easy to please as one might think.
-If you, like me, have a little explorer at home, you might need to think outside the box.
+If you have a little explorer at home, as I do, you might need to think outside the box.

 This little drum has a mirrored surface, so your baby can see themselves as they have fun.
-It will also light up with different colors whenever your little one creates a beat.
+It also lights up with different colors whenever your little one creates a beat.

-There are different modes for your child to play around with: numbers, colors, and drumming.
-Set the desired mode and your baby will either learn colors or count to the beat.
+Your child can play around with the various modes: numbers, colors, and drumming.
+Set the desired mode, and your baby will either learn colors or count to the beat.

-In the music mode, the toy will play a fun tune for your baby while flashing brightly colored lights.
+In the music mode, the toy will play a fun tune for your baby to bang along to while flashing brightly colored lights.
 There’s also a large handle that’s easy for small hands to grasp.
-It’s ready to use from the start, since you get two AA batteries with the toy.
+It’s ready to use from the start since you get two AA batteries with the toy.